Medical Evidence for Social Security Disability Claim

 Speak with experienced Social Security Disability counsel in Florida today

-Serving clients in Palm Beach County, Martin County and Orlando, Scott J. Sternberg and Associates, P.A. offers high-quality legal representation and dedicated client service throughout the claims and appeal process for state and federal assistance programs for the injured or disabled.
+Serving clients in Palm Beach County, Martin County and Orlando, Sternberg / Forsythe, P.A. offers high-quality legal representation and dedicated client service throughout the claims and appeal process for state and federal assistance programs for the injured or disabled.
 If facing hardship in Florida, we can help.